 This story begins when a golem bursts into the office of our hero and deposits a girl on the carpet.
 Unfortunately, she’s in pieces – 11,395 of them to be precise.
 The big question is – did the golem do it?
 The only way to find out for sure is to get the girl back together again.
 But that could be trickier than you think.
 Especially if you don’t like spiders.

-This is the most horrific of the stories so far – so much so that it found its way into Ellen Datlow’s anthology The Best Horror of the Year Volume One.
+This is the most horrific of the stories so far.
 I started with a single startling image – the golem emptying a garbage can full of body parts on to the PI’s carpet – and the whole thing spun itself naturally from there.
 The zombie cops turned up again and I found a suitably disgusting new villain in the form of Arachne.
 And the girl?
 She might be in pieces but, as the PI says, she’s a real peach.
 What more could you want?
 And, for the record, actually I quite like spiders.

 - “A magnificent urban fantasy giddy with hardcore horror imagery” – Locus